-Independent women accustomed to making their own life choices often find out, their overprotective boyfriends are way less progressive than they had initially thought.
+Independent women accustomed to making their own life choices often find out that their overprotective boyfriends are way less progressive than they had initially thought.
 The key to avoiding such toxicity later in the relationship is to notice the red flags early on.
 And, if your new Tinder date is showing the signs of an overprotective boyfriend, run.
 Overprotective partners are really, really not worth the trouble.

 15 Signs You Have An Overprotective Boyfriend